jbakse/compform_notes/docs/week_14_games/index.md

 ## Challenge: Couch Co-op
 Cooperative games are games where two or more players work together to achieve a goal.
 Pandemic, Forbidden Island, and Hanabi are great co-op board games.
-Portal 2, Lovers in a Dangerous Spacetime, Gauntlet, and Towerfall a great co-op video games.
+Portal 2, Lovers in a Dangerous Spacetime, and Towerfall a great co-op video games.

-Couch Co-op games are local multiplayer video games, where two people play together in the same room (on the same couch).
+Couch co-op games are local multiplayer video games, where two people play together in the same room (on the same couch).

 For this challenge create a couch co-op micro-game!